Perl/PPCs/ppcs/ppcTODO-attributes-v2.md

 * Only lexical or package variables, and subroutines, support attribute syntax.
 It is not possible to declare attributes on other entities such as packages, or subroutine parameters.

-* Attributes on anonymous subroutines are invoked only at "clonecv"-time; the time when an anonymous function gets turned into a closure with variable captures.
-It cannot perform any behaviour before this time.
+* Attributes on anonymous subroutines are invoked only once at compiletime on the protosub, before any "clonecv" operation that would make a real closure.
+It cannot perform any behaviour after this time, and does not get to see the real closure CVs that Perl code gets references to.

-* Attribute handling is looked up via the package heirarchy expressed in `@ISA`, rather than by lexical scope.
+* Attribute handling is looked up via the package hierarchy expressed in `@ISA`, rather than by lexical scope.

 * Third-party attributes are implemented by providing a single `MODIFY_*_ATTRIBUTES` shouty-named method in a package, which is required to understand all the attributes at once.
 There is no standard mechanism to create individual attributes independently.